tensorflow/tensorrt/tftrt/tests/README.md

 # Introduction
-A collections of sample models to run with TF/TRT and capture potential performance and numerical regressions.
+A collection of sample models to run with TF/TRT and capture potential performance and numerical regressions.

 # Usage